 Rather than taking steps towards a positive outcome, he unconsciously created a platform to perpetuate a negative story.
 He used an incomplete and ineffective form of communication.
 And then he made negative assumptions.
 This resulted in him feeling like a victim.
 Because he did not see his friends, he chose to assume this validated the belief that he is unimportant.
 But the objective truth for his friends was: we only see some of his posts on social media.
 And it’s EASY to miss things.

-What my friend did is a common pitfall that I think most of us are guilty of from time to time.
+What my friend did is a common pitfall most of us are guilty of from time to time.
 Have you ever felt left out or unacknowledged?
-Have you ever felt dissatisfied with someone’s response or lack thereof?
-Do you tend to look for the objective truth in those interactions or does your mind automatically go to the familiar, and often negative storylines?
+And have you ever felt dissatisfied with someone’s response or lack thereof?
+Do you tend to look for the objective truth in those interactions or does your mind automatically go to the familiar, and often negative story lines?
 For example, “I wasn’t included because no one likes me.”
 Or “They’re not answering because I said something wrong.”

 In today’s society, with text and social media being primary forms of information and communication, this phenomenon is becoming all the more present.

 Information is often transmitted and received in disconnected and incomplete pieces – so our minds do our best to make it a complete story.

 The good news is – there is a reason we do this!
 Our brains evolved to keep us safe in our ever-changing and chaotic world.
 One of the brain’s main functions is to create a map of the world.
 We have the incredible ability to take pieces of information and fill in the rest.
 This helps us have an idea of where we are, who and what is around us, and where we might encounter danger or access what we require to meeting our basic needs (food, water, shelter, etc.).